 Book flights with the same airline

-If your incoming flight to Australia allows it, you can also book your domestic flights with the same airline.
+If your incoming flight to Australia allows it, you can also book domestic flights with the same airline.
 And there are benefits to booking all flights with the same airline.
-This allows you to have the same baggage allowances on all booked domestic flights.
-In Australia, there are many low-cost airlines but their baggage allowances are limited up to 15 kg per person and many of their flights only allow one piece of cabin-luggage.
+This will enable you to have the same baggage allowances on all booked domestic flights.
+In Australia, there are many low-cost airlines, but their baggage allowances are limited to up to 15 kg per person, and many of their flights only allow one piece of cabin luggage.
 Many flights do not accept checked-in baggage.

 Having extra baggage weight means paying extra money when checking in your luggage.
-To be on the safe side, you’d better use an airline company that can guarantee higher baggage weight allowances.
-That’s why I prefer booking all domestic flights with Qantas or its low-cost airline Jetstar, as they offer 23 kg max baggage weight on all internal flights in Australia.
+To be safe, you’d better use an airline company that can guarantee higher baggage weight allowances.
+That’s why I prefer booking all domestic flights with Qantas or its low-cost airline Jetstar, as they offer a 23 kg maximum baggage weight on all internal flights in Australia.

 All Australian airlines will add fees for paying with credit cards and checking in your baggage.
-So, make sure you read through the terms and conditions as well as the baggage allowances of each local airlines before booking your flights.
+So, read through each local airline’s terms and conditions and baggage allowances for Australia before booking your flights.

 Usually, there is a fee of 10-20 AU dollars for each checked baggage.
-Qantas and Virgin offer 1 free piece of checked luggage with the purchase of a standard economy flight fare.
-Recently some airlines have added a bank transfer for booking your domestic flights, so if you are a resident of Australia or have a local bank account you can use it to make a bank transfer when booking a flight and save 8-10 dollars each time.
+Qantas and Virgin offer one free piece of checked luggage by purchasing a standard economy flight fare.
+Recently, some airlines have added a bank transfer for booking your domestic flights, so if you are a resident of Australia or have a local bank account, you can use it to make a bank transfer when booking a flight and save 8-10 dollars each time.

 Travel Planning Resources and Travel Sites

-Here is a full list of great pages that will help you immensely when planning your trip to Australia.
-Click on the links or on the icons below.
+Here is a complete list of great pages that will help you immensely when planning your trip to Australia.
+Click on the links or the icons below.